RocketChat/Rocket.Chat/.github/CONTRIBUTING.md

 ### Unit Tests

-Unit tests are simple to run, the don't depends on a Rocket.Chat instance running, just execute:
+Unit tests are simpler to setup and run.
+They do not require a working Rocket.Chat instance.
 ```shell
 meteor npm run testunit
 ```